Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 \subsection{Effective Models for Biological Sequences (RQ2)}

 Recent advances in GenAI highlight the need to identify the models and architectures that are most effective for bioinformatics applications.
-While researchers use increasingly general-purpose LLMs, as well as domain-specific protein, DNA, or RNA language models.
-This section goes in-depth into these factors and illustrates how domain-specialized models tend to outperform general models, especially when specialized to biological sequence data and downstream tasks.
+While researchers use increasingly general-purpose LLMs, as well as domain-specific protein, DNA, or RNA language models. \x{This section examines these factors in depth and illustrates how domain-specialized models tend to outperform general models on certain task categories, though this advantage varies considerably across tasks and evaluation settings.}

-\subsubsection{The Edge of Specialization: Domain Specific Models in Bioinformatics}
+\subsubsection{The Edge of Specialization: Domain-Specific Models in Bioinformatics}